larsensong/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 # :ocean: 0x15.
 JavaScript - Web jQuery :ocean:
-i will be checking

-In this Python repository I will be completingjavascript assignments in ALX programming School.
+In this Python repository I will be completing javascript based assignments in ALX programming School.

 ## :running: Getting Started